Posted on : 29/06/2022 Views : 269

 When can you start your daily activities after Arthroscopy?

 Everyone reacts to surgery in their own unique way.
-Inquire with your healthcare practitioner when you will be able to resume your normal activities, such as driving and walking without assistance.
+Inquire with your healthcare practitioner when you can resume your normal activities, such as driving and walking without assistance.
 Your doctor may advise you to wait a few weeks before engaging in more physically demanding activities.